 I’ve been waiting to share this news with you for quite some time.
-A few months ago, IFAW (International Fund for Animal Welfare) asked if we could help 4 lion cubs in war-stricken Ukraine.
+In the fall of 2022, IFAW (International Fund for Animal Welfare) asked if we could help 4 lion cubs in war-stricken Ukraine.
 They included Taras, the only male lion, and females Lesya, Stefania, and Prada.

 We knew it would be difficult, but with so many amazing animal warriors on the ground trying to save as many animals as possible, we wanted to do our part.

 IFAW reached out to us about Taras and the other three, because our team is experienced in international big cat translocations, though none during such conflict.